 The company was established under a Memorandum of Association which determined the objects and powers of the charitable company and is governed under its Articles of Association.
 In the event of the company being wound up members are required to contribute an amount not exceeding £10.

 Directors and Trustees:

-C R Monks (Chair) R G Courtney J R Sampson M J C Harbour CBE (appointed 19 March 2015)
+C R Monks (Chair) R G Courtney - resigned 17 September 2015 J R Sampson M J C Harbour CBE J Boyden - appointed 18 December 2015

 Registered Office: